peminguyen/Reproduction-Of-Dense-Passage-Retrieval/README.md

 # Installation and Setup

-These are install instructions to get *literally everything* working on a fresh VM.
+--These are install instructions to get everything working on a fresh VM.
 The VM we used ran Debian GNU/Linux 10 (buster) as its OS, and in particular, we used an A2 machine with 4 Tesla A100s on Google Cloud Platform to reproduce selected results of the paper.
-As a warning, this paper's results (and subsequently the scripts included in this repository) *are expensive to run and reproduce*; we used roughly $___ worth of Google Cloud Platform credits to reproduce *selected, not all*, results in the original paper.
+As a warning, this paper's results (and subsequently the scripts included in this repository) *are expensive to run and reproduce*; we used roughly $___ worth of Google Cloud Platform credits to reproduce *selected, not all*, results in the original paper.-- **Warning**: These installation instructions were not tested.
+We ultimately were not allowed to rent out a powerful-enough GPU-enabled machine on either Azure or GCP.
+The content is correct; the directories may not be.

 ### Install git